Light Logo

 Choosing a BMR Biological Sex Input

 If you use the default settings of your Kanvie app, the Mifflin-St Jeor formula will be used.
-This means that your biological sex input from your biometric data settings will be used for calculating your daily calorie budget.
+This method uses a biological sex term, which means that the biological sex input from your biometric data settings will be used for calculating your daily calorie budget.

 If you are pre-HRT